 - Appraisal Umpire Panel, Texas Department of Insurance, Texas Windstorm Insurance Association Property Damage Claims

-- Arbitration Panel, Better Business Bureau of Metropolitan Dallas Dispute Resolution Program
+- Arbitration Panel, Better Business Bureau of North Central Texas (Dallas)

-- Arbitration Panel, Better Business Bureau of Fort Worth Dispute Resolution Program
+- Arbitration Panel, Better Business Bureau of The Heart of Texas (Fort Worth)

 - Arbitration Panel, Fee Disputes Committee, Dallas Bar Association (public interest dispute resolution program, Dallas, Texas)